beccam/Runr/TooltipsREADME.md

 Being able to search data is a key component of a cloud application.
 DSE Search enables users to search for runners using type ahead functionality.

 ## Runner Data Tooltip - DSE Core and DSE Analytics
 Here the user can see basic information about the runner they have selected, being powered by standard transactional queries of DSE Core (Cassandra).
+An example is:
-An example is `SELECT cluster,weight, height, birth_year, birth_month, birth_day FROM runr.runners`.
+`SELECT cluster,weight, height, birth_year, birth_month, birth_day FROM runr.runners`
 The DSE Analytics Spark job for the simulation can be found [here](https://github.com/datastax-demos/Runr/blob/master/calculate-position/src/main/java/calculate_position.scala).

 ## Clustering Tooltip - DSE Search